Malcolm Subban: Columbus Blue Jackets and AHL

 On March 8, 2024, the Blues traded Subban to the Columbus Blue Jackets in exchange for future considerations and immediately assigned to their AHL affiliate, the Cleveland Monsters.
 He played in four games for Cleveland, with a record of 1–0–0 and a save percentage of .853.
 He was recalled by Columbus on an emergency basis on April 5 after Daniil Tarasov was injured.
 He made his Blue Jackets debut on April 7 and stopped 32 of 35 shots in a 3–0 loss to the Carolina Hurricanes.
 Cleveland made the 2024 Calder Cup playoffs and Subban appeared in two games.

 As a free agent from the Blue Jackets, Subban remained un-signed over the summer.
 Approaching the 2024–25 season, Subban was signed to a professional tryout (PTO) with the Grand Rapids Griffins of the AHL, primary affiliate to the Detroit Red Wings, on October 7, 2024.
 He was later released by the Griffins without playing for the club on October 26, 2024.
 On October 28, he signed a one-year AHL contract with the Belleville Senators, primary affiliate of the NHL's Ottawa Senators.
 In 24 games with Belleville he had a record of 11–6–4, with a GAA of 3.13 and a save percentage of 0.883.

 Europe

 On November 9, 2025, it was announced that Subban had signed with HC Dynamo Pardubice of the Czech Extraliga.

 International play

 Subban competed with the Canadian national junior team in the 2013 World Junior Ice Hockey Championships.

 He was goaltender for Team Canada in the 2013 World Junior Championships in Ufa, Russia.
 He appeared in six games, with four wins.
 Canada finished in fourth place at the tournament.

+Activism

+On August 1, 2020, after the murder of George Floyd, Subban supported Matt Dumba when he became the first NHL player to kneel during the U.S. national anthem.
+Dumba, a Filipino-Canadian member of the Hockey Diversity Alliance, was a member of the Minnesota Wild but he was not playing that night.
+Two Black players from the teams who were playing placed their hands on his shoulders while he knelt: Subban of the Chicago Blackhawks and Darnell Nurse of the Edmonton Oilers.
+The three of them remained in this position during both the American and Canadian national anthems.
+Dumba then gave a speech about racism while the screens in the rink displayed the messaged "END RACISM."